pazuzu156/persephone/README.md

 Building is quite easy, just make sure you have [Go](https://golang.org/) installed, and run `go build` You should be able to run the compiled executable after making required changes to `config.json` for your bot

+### Linux

+On Linux, to build for distribution (or to install on your system) use the provided Makefile.

+    $ make; make install
+    ...

+Do not run `make install` with sudo, it will run sudo when needed.
+Make sure you update your configuration in `~/persephone/config.json` so the bot will run

 ## Contributing

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more info